Get Help Now

 Veterans who are homeless or at risk of homelessness—and their family members, friends and supporters—can make the call to or chat online with the National Call Center for Homeless Veterans, where trained counselors are ready to talk confidentially 24 hours a day, 7 days a week.

-Baltimore Crisis Response offers a crisis and information referral hotline 24 hours a day, 7 days a week assisting people in crisis with emotional health and well-being services.
+The Here2Help Hotline from the Behavioral Health System Baltimore offers a confidential advice and emotional support hotline 24 hours a day, 7 days a week assisting people with emotional health and well-being services.

 Eviction Prevention and Utilities Assistance with CAP Centers